rrich-kray/weather-dashboard/README.md

 Weather dashboard was created so that users can obtain weather for any city in the United States.
 While this served as a great introductory experience to third-party APIs, I believe there exists significant room for improvement in this application, including:

-- Refactoring the codebase to adhere more closely to the SOLID framework for better readability and maintainability.
 - Fixing formatting in some areas to prevent element overlap and to make the application more mobile-friendly.
 Also, the format in which dates are displayed could be more user-friendly.
 - Expanded customization for users.
 For example, in its current build, the application only allows users to view a seven day forecast.
 - More robust user input validation.